What are sleep terrors?

 Sleep terrors, or night terrors, is a sleep disorder in which sleepers experience feelings of dread or terror, usually during stage three or four (non REM) sleep.
-Though they can affect people of all ages, they are predominantly found in children — especially in children ages 2-6.
+Though they can affect people of all ages, they are predominantly found in children and toddlers — especially in children ages 2-6.
 After having a night terror, many children will scream and bolt upright.
 Other symptoms of night terrors include fast breathing, sweating and having a rapid heart rate.
 Sometimes people experience sleep terrors will also sleepwalk.

 Sleep terrors affect almost 40 percent of children.
 While most children outgrow them, some teenagers and adults experience them, too.